 If I could only do one weight lifting exercise to improve my Jiu-Jitsu I’d stick with front squats.
 They are an amazing exercise that works your whole body.
 Especially if you decide to go for the Zercher squat variation (holding the bar in the crease of your elbows).
 Front squats hit about every muscle group you need for grappling.

 As far as upper body exercises go, this one is a must.
-Despite what you might hear about vertical pressing not useful for BJJ, the overhead press is a great lift to include in your weight lifting for Jiu-Jitsu program.
+Despite what you might hear about vertical pressing not being useful for BJJ, the overhead press is a great lift to include in your weight lifting for the Jiu-Jitsu program.
 There’s no better exercise to provide you with shoulder stability and strength.
 It also works on the range of motion of the shoulders which is highly underdeveloped in grapplers.
 Just like the front squat, the overhead press works the core a lot.
-Also, going for a push press variations brings an explosive full body component into the mix.
+Also, going for a push press variation brings an explosive full-body component into the mix.

 The king of weight lifting exercises.
-The deadlift is something you’ll find in about every weight lifting for Jiu-Jitsu program.
+The deadlift is something you’ll find in about every weight lifting for the Jiu-Jitsu program.
 Just like with the front squats, Deadlifts work just about every muscle in the body.
-Unlike front squats though, they include an upper body pulling component. it doesn’t matter which deadlifting variation you choose, or the tools to do it. you could deadlift with a barbell, kettlebells, dumbbells or a barrel for that matter. you could do regular, deficit, Romanian or single leg deadlifts.
+Unlike front squats though, they include an upper-body pulling component. it doesn’t matter which deadlifting variation you choose, or the tools to do it. you could deadlift with a barbell, kettlebells, dumbbells or a barrel for that matter. you could do regular, deficit, Romanian, or single-leg deadlifts.
 Whatever you choose, just do deadlifts.
-And remember to breather throughout the motion, so that you can translate your strength gains into BJJ.
+And remember to breathe throughout the motion, so that you can translate your strength gains into BJJ.

 Turkish Get Ups